 "So, how can I start...?"

 Well, the best thing is to get sushi equipment and ingredients to start with.
-Check out our sushi e-Store, for sushi kits and more.
+You can probably everything you need your local asian food store.
+If you'd like to browse for ingredient and accesories online, check out our sushi e-Store, for sushi kits and more.
 You might also want to know how to prepare sushi rice, or to read more about sushi grade fish for your sushi roll.

 Please, be social!